ivoitov22/CancerToxSeq/README.md

 This repository contains the **University of Washington project** I completed with [Professor’s Name], focusing on **visualizing and analyzing biological datasets**.
 The project integrates datasets from multiple tissues and organs with web-based visualization tools.

+> **Note:** Many of the pages in this repository are dummy placeholders in this commit, as I no longer have access to the original final files.
+The file `realindex.php` represents how the main project page would have looked.

 ---

 ## Project Overview